-- 45. The "sense of basic justice" to which the Tribunal's March 2001 Decision referred arose from the effect of hyperinflation on the value of the Bonds during the long payment period the State had imposed.
-Between 1980 and 1987, Peru's annual inflation rate never dipped below 50%.
-Between 1988 and 1990, the economic situation continued to worsen and inflation spiraled out of control, reaching its peak in August 1990, when annual inflation was 12,378%.
-In that month alone, existing currency lost 75% of its value.
+45. The "sense of basic justice" to which the Tribunal's March 2001 Decision referred arose from the effect of hyperinflation on the value of the Bonds during the long payment period the State had imposed.
+Between 1980 and 1987, Peru's annual inflation rate never dipped below 50%.43 Between 1988 and 1990, the economic situation continued to worsen and inflation spiraled out of control, reaching its peak in August 1990, when annual inflation was 12,378%.44 In that month alone, existing currency lost 75% of its value.
 This means that at the end of that month, the same amount of money would have the power to buy only 1/4 of the goods and services it could have purchased at the beginning of that month.
-In other words, prices were more than 100 times higher by August of 1990 than they had been a year earlier; more than 7,000 times higher than they had been the year before that; and more than 30,000 times higher than they had been just three years earlier in August of 1987.
-For bondholders, the face value of the debt owed to them as denominated in Soles Oro virtually disappeared. - 46.
-In response to the profound inflation and currency devaluation crisis, the administration changed the currency twice in a span of six years.
-In 1985, Peru switched from Sol Oro the currency in which the Bonds were issued to Inti.
-In 1991, the State once again changed the official currency from the Inti to the Nuevo Sol.
-As a result, the nominal equivalent of one Sol de Oro is now equal to 0.000000001 one billionth of a Nuevo Sol.
-The state of the open state of the open - 47.
-Congress eventually recognized the obvious deterioration of the Peruvian currency's value and the need to arrive at a current value of the land reform debt.
+In other words, prices were more than 100 times higher by August of 1990 than they had been a year earlier; more than 7,000 times higher than they had been the years earlier in August of 1987.
+For bondholders, the face value of the debt owed to them - as denominated in Soles Oro - virtually disappeared.

+46. In response to the profound inflation and currency devaluation crisis, the administration changed the currency twice in a span of six years.
+In 1985, Peru switched from Sol Oro - the currency in which the Bonds were issued - to Inti.45 In 1991, the State once again changed the official currency from the Inti to the Nuevo Sol.46 As a result, the nominal equivalent of one Sol de Oro is now equal to 0.000000001 - one billionth - of a Nuevo Sol.47

+47. Congress eventually recognized the obvious deterioration of the Peruvian currency's value and the need to arrive at a current value of the land reform debt.
 In a 2006 report, a Congressional Committee opined that the State had "acknowledged the debt and promised to pay it" by issuing the Land Reform Bonds, but "as the value of the currency deteriorated," it had become "essential" to apply an